-Gorana is the lab manager for the Cooperation Lab.
+Gorana is a lab manager for the Cooperation Lab.
 She is interested in how intergroup relations and biases influence cooperation and administration of punishment.
 She received a B.A. in psychology and education from Wesleyan University and has been part of the lab since May 2016.

 Josh is the lab manager in the Morality Lab.
 He is interested in how people perceive the minds of others depending on their group membership, and how we extend our capacities for mind perception to non-human entities.
 He received his B.A. in psychology from Pomona College in May 2017, and joined the lab starting June 2017.